broadinstitute/CommunityAMARETTO/README.md

 # CommunityAMARETTO

-The goal of CommunityAMARETTO is to ...
+The goal of CommunityAMARETTO is to identify ...

 ## Installation